LexaMO/CSU-Senior-Project/TestPlan.md

 Approach:
 --------
-Approach to testing includes trial by error and experimental coding to learn more about software and complete research referred to in Senior Project Proposal
+Approach to testing includes trial by error and experimental coding to learn more about software and complete research referred to in Senior Project Proposal.

 Item Pass/Fail Criteria:
 -----------------------
+Criteria to conclude pass/fail of testing will be the functioning features of the program.
 Test Deliverables:
 -------------------
 - Test Plan: